What is backup withholding?

-Although this income would be taxable at the point in time it is received, there is a potential gap in time between receiving this money and accounting for it when doing your taxes.
+Although this income would be taxable at the point in time it is received.
+There is a potential gap in time between receiving this money and accounting for it when doing your taxes.

-It is also used in other situations
+Backup withholding is also used in other situations

-Although you would normally expect backup withholding taxes to be applied in relation to investment income there are a number of other payments that you might receive which could also be subjected to this tax treatment.
+Although you would normally expect backup withholding taxes to be applied in relation to investment income.
+There are a number of other payments that you might receive which could also be subjected to this tax treatment.

-For instance, if you have received rental income or royalty payments, these are just two situations where your income could be subjected to backup withholding.
+For instance, if you have received rental income or royalty payments.
+These are just two situations where your income could be subjected to backup withholding.